TempleOS: Critical reception

 TempleOS received mostly "sympathetic" reviews.
 Tech journalist David Cassel opined that "programming websites tried to find the necessary patience and understanding to accommodate Davis".
 TechRepublic and OSNews published positive articles on Davis's work, even though Davis was banned from the latter for hostile comments targeting its readers and staff.
 In his review for TechRepublic, James Sanders concluded that "TempleOS is a testament to the dedication and passion of one man displaying his technological prowess.
 It doesn't need to be anything more."
 OSNews editor Kroc Camen wrote that the OS "shows that computing can still be a hobby; why is everybody so serious these days?
 If I want to code an OS that uses interpretive dance as the input method, I should be allowed to do so, companies like Apple be damned."
 In 2017, the OS was shown as a part of an outsider art exhibition in Bourgogne, France.

 Legacy

-After Davis' death, OSNews editor Thom Holwerda wrote: "Davis was clearly a gifted programmer – writing an entire operating system is no small feat – and it was sad to see him affected by his mental illness".
+After Davis' death in 2018, OSNews editor Thom Holwerda wrote: "Davis was clearly a gifted programmer – writing an entire operating system is no small feat – and it was sad to see him affected by his mental illness".
 One fan described Davis as a "programming legend", while another, a computer engineer, compared the development of TempleOS to a one-man-built skyscraper.
-He added that it "actually boggles my mind that one man wrote all that" and that it was "hard for a layperson to understand what a phenomenal achievement" it is to write an entire operating system alone.
+He added that it "actually boggles my mind that one man wrote all that" and that it was "hard for a lay person to understand what a phenomenal achievement" it is to write an entire operating system alone.